|Assoc Prof Tan Soon Keat|

 - Sustainable Urban Waste Management for 2020_Project 1: Communities As Renewable Resource Recovery Centres

-- Sustainable Urban Waste Management for 2020_Project 2: Wastewater Treatment Plants As Urban Eco Power Stations
+- Sustainable Urban Waste Management for 2020_Project 2: Wastewater Treatment Plant as an Urban Eco Power Station

 - Sustainable Urban Waste Management for 2020_Project 3: Rapid Land Reclamation of Closed Urban Dumping Grounds